-Whereas fixed layout eBooks are costly because there’s a lot more process involved in its creation.
+Whereas fixed layout eBooks cost more because there’s a lot of people at work involved in its creation.
 They have designers, animators and graphics people who work on creating an interactive eBook.
 This takes up more time than simply converting a PDF to eBook and it adds up to the cost of production.

 In conclusion, the choice of eBook layout – reflowable or fixed – depends on the type of content being published.
 Reflowable layout is suited for text-heavy books such as novels, fiction, and non-fiction, while fixed layout is more suitable for eBooks with lots of images, charts or graphs such as illustrated children’s books, cookbooks, and graphic novels.
 Reflowable layout offers a comfortable reading experience and is accepted by most eBook readers.
 On the other hand, fixed layout provides greater control over the placement of the content and design at defined places on a particular page.
 Ultimately, the decision on which layout to choose should be based on the content and the target audience.

 Based on the type of content, the author or the publisher must decide which layout they want the eBook to be published in.
 The main differentiating factor is that reflowable content changes its placement according to different screen sizes; while the fixed layout content does not.

 So, if the author has a PDF or a manuscript which mainly consists of text, it’s better to go for a reflowable format.
 And if there are a lot of images and designs, a fixed layout ePUB will be more appropriate.

 To know more, please write to us at KITABOO@hurix.com.

 - Finding the Best ebook Creator | 10 Best ebook creation software